Go to Reviews.org US Edition

 15+ best movies on Amazon Prime Video

-When Prime Video first launched, it was tough to recommend as a viable replacement for Netflix’s TV shows or Stan’s movie dominance.
+When Amazon Prime Video first launched, it was tough to recommend as a viable replacement for Netflix’s TV shows or Stan’s movie dominance.
 Fast-forward to today, though, and with a quality selection of award-winning TV shows and, as you’ll see below, a solid selection of movies, Prime Video has grown into a worthy competitor for the big two names in streaming.

 Have a gander at our picks for the best movies on Prime Video currently available in Australia.